Steven Harris Architects LLP

 Originally from Alabama, Peter studied architecture and interior architecture at Auburn University, where he graduated summa cum laude as an Honors Scholar with Distinction and received the AIA Henry Adams Medal, among other prizes.

-After working on residential projects throughout the country for McAlpine, he earned a Master of Architecture at Yale, where he studied under Robert A.M.
-Stern and Sir David Adjaye and was a teaching fellow for Alec Purves and Steven Harris.
+After working on residential projects throughout the country for McAlpine, he earned a Master of Architecture at Yale, where he was a teaching fellow for Alec Purves and Steven Harris.

 Peter is a registered architect and lives in Chelsea.